|

 Over his tenure, Jim has served in a variety of progressive capacities and now serves as Chief Technology and Operations Officer, responsible for technology and building operations including infrastructure, security, reception, and operations staff at multiple sites.

-Editha Paras (she/her), Chief Program Officer, EXT 412
+Editha Paras (she/her), Co-Interim Chief Executive Officer & Chief Program Officer, EXT 412

 Brittany Terry (she/her), Senior Director DEI, EXT 188